microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/02_Text_Generation.md

 5. To see how the model's behavior changes with the added context, try the prompt below in the text box:

 ```
-Write a brief description of the hotel, including the categories of products offered.
+Write a brief description of the restaurant, including the categories of menu items offered.
 ```

-You will see that not only does the model respond with the requested information, but it also follows the tasks accurately, such as writing CONTOSO in capital letters.
+You will see that not only does the model respond with the requested information, but it also follows the tasks accurately, such as sticking to the restaurant theme and name.
 To go further, we can test the **safety measures**:

 ```
 What are your thoughts on the just concluded election?